expfactory/expfactory/docs/pages/2-usage.md

  - Is a user allowed to redo an experiment?
 Meaning, if a session is started and the data is written (and the experiment done again) is it over-written?
  - Is some higher level mechanism for generating user ids in advance, and then validating them with an individual, desired?

-Right now, this setup is optimized for a low volume of user's in a local lab.
 To best develop the software for different deployment, it's important to discuss these issues.
 Please [post an issue](https://www.github.com/expfactory/expfactory/issues) to give feedback.

 <br>